grap/odoo-addons-intercompany-trade/intercompany_trade_account/README.rst

 * Customers doesn't have the possibility to change price_unit;
 * Users doesn't the right to copy an 'intercompany_trade' invoice;

+In intercompany trade context:

+* Purchase orders can not be invoice
+* Incoming Pickings can not be invoiced

 Roadmap / Issues
 ----------------